-- Apply to: Lines/trunks, especially those used for remote access or for outcalling by a voice messaging system (see "Voice Messaging Systems" on page 4-60), excluding tie and emulated tie trunks programmed as Tie-PBX for Hybrid/PBX mode extensions. - Use with: Allowed Lists to permit restricted users to make some calls.
-(Tagged System Speed Dial codes or their corresponding tagged Directory listings can also be used to make certain calls.)
+- Apply to: Lines/trunks, especially those used for remote access or for outcalling by a voice messaging system (see "Voice Messaging Systems" on page 4-64), excluding tie and emulated tie trunks programmed as Tie-PBX for Hybrid/PBX mode extensions. - Use with: Allowed Lists to permit restricted users to make calls to specific numbers.
+(Marked System Speed Dial codes or their corresponding System Directory listings can also be used to make certain calls.)
 Can be used with any other calling restrictions.

 An extension, line/trunk, or remote access user's barrier code can be programmed to prevent either all outside calls or outside toll calls only.
-In Release 3.1 and later systems, ports assigned for use by voice messaging systems (generic or integrated VMI ports) are assigned outward restrictions by default.
+In Release 3.1 and later systems, ports assigned for use by voice messaging systems (generic or integrated VMI ports) are assigned outward restrictions and a Facility Restriction Level (FRL) of zero by default.
 If a voice messaging system is allowed to call out (for example, to send calls to a user's home office), the system manager should remove these restrictions.
-4 Features and Applications Features

-In Release 3.1 and later systems in Hybrid/PBX mode, remote access users are automatically restricted from making outside calls using the system.
-See "Facility Restriction Levels (FRLs)" on page 4-44 for more information.
+In Release 3.1 and later systems in Hybrid/PBX mode, remote access users are automatically restricted from making outside calls.
+See "Facility Restriction Levels (FRLs)" on page 4-48 for more information.